 How to Hide Task View on Windows 11 Taskbar

-You can hide the Task View button on your Windows 11 taskbar to simplify its appearance.
+You hide the Task View button on your Windows 11 taskbar by adjusting a single setting in the Personalization menu.

 How to hide Task View from the Taskbar

-You can easily manage this through the Windows settings menu.
+Let’s hide the Task View button through Windows Settings.
 Use the Windows key + I shortcut to open Settings.
 Navigate to Personalization and select Taskbar.
 Locate the Task view toggle and switch it to Off.

 Accessing Virtual Desktops without the button